 At Recovering Champions, you’ll find:

-Our primary treatment programs include our day treatment program, intensive outpatient, and standard outpatient rehab.
+Our primary treatment programs include our day treatment program, and standard outpatient rehab.
 This makes our Cape Cod rehab center perfect for people who have recently completed inpatient rehab or require greater structure and support on an outpatient basis.

 Although based in Massachusetts, Recovering Champions also welcomes residents from nearby states, including: